theelderbeever/quest/README.md

 # Quest

-A cli for going on http fetch quests.
+A cli for going on a http fetch re-`quest`.
 "Quests" are `GET`, `POST`, etc that are configured via a quest file with configurable variables, parameters, and headers which are used to build queries mapped to eacy to remember names.

 ## Install